 Events are raised at key points during account processing.
-The events can be used to add custom validations to the account management process.
+You can use these events to add custom validations to the account management process.

-For more information about adding custom validations to the account management process, see the Cúram Server Developer section.
-The following table shows the events that are in the curam.citizenworkspace.security.impl.CitizenWorkspaceAccountEvents class:
+For more information about adding custom validations to the account management process, see C'uram Server Developer.

+The table shows the events in the

+curam.citizenworkspace.security.impl.CitizenWorkspaceAccountEvents class.
+For more information about the events, see the related Javadoc information in the WorkspaceServices component.

 Table 5.
 Account events Event Interface Description CitizenWorkspaceCreateAccountEvents Events raised around account creation.
-For more information, see the related Javadoc information in the WorkspaceServices component.
 CitizenWorkspacePasswordChangedEvent Event raised when a user is changing their password.

-For more information, see the related Javadoc information in the WorkspaceServices component.
+Table 5.
+Account events (continued)

+Event Interface Description

 CitizenWorkspaceAccountAssociations Events raised when a user is linked or unlinked from an associated Person Participant.
-For more information, see the related Javadoc information in the WorkspaceServices component.